run-rx/rx/README.md

 # Welcome to rx!

-[rx](https://www.run-rx.com) is a command-line tool to make remote execution easy.
+[rx](https://www.run-rx.com) is a command-line tool that makes it easy to create, use, and share development environments.
 It integrates with whatever tools you're currently using and gives you a long-running VM in the cloud that is kept in sync with your local machine.

 ## Installation